Montana Felony Crimes by Class and Sentences

 Getting Help With Felony Charges

 A felony conviction can have serious, long-term negative consequences.
 Even after you get out of prison, having a felony record can make it hard to get a job or rent a place to live.
-It can also lead to harsher sentences if you are ever convicted of another crime.
-If you're facing felony charges, you should speak with a local criminal defense attorney immediately.
-An experienced attorney can help you navigate the criminal justice system, negotiate a favorable plea bargain if that's appropriate, and protect your rights so that you can reach the best outcome possible under the circumstances.
+It can also lead to harsher sentences if you are convicted of another crime.
+If you're facing felony charges, speak with a local criminal defense attorney immediately.
+An experienced attorney can help you navigate the criminal justice system, negotiate a favorable plea bargain if that's appropriate, and protect your rights.

 DEFEND YOUR RIGHTS